gregorykelleher/gregorykelleher/user/pages/03.resume/default.md

 menu: Résumé
 ---

-My name's Gregory Kelleher and I'm a software engineer working for Qualcomm in Ireland
+My name's Gregory Kelleher.
+Originally I'm from Ireland but I'm now working as a software engineer in Austria.

 I've been lucky to have experience in a range of software domains spanning Automotive, IoT, Cloud to AI Accelerators.
-Accordingly, I've built a proven track record contributing to high-profile projects across both Research and Production
+Accordingly, I've built a proven track record contributing to high-profile projects across both Research and Production.

-I'm well-versed in C++17 and Modern CMake, and have a keen interest in doing technical presentations in my spare time
+I'm well-versed in C++17 and Modern CMake, and have a keen interest in doing technical presentations in my spare time..

 ---
 <br></br>